DestinyCycloid/EFI-Catalina-Asrock-x370-Taichi-Ryzen-2700-Sapphire-Rx570-CLOVER/README.md

 EFI for Hackintosh 10.5.0 Catalina

-Thanks to the previous work of @Cheneyveron and reading a lot, I share my EFI for the following hardware:
+Thanks to the previous work of @Cheneyveron and reading a lot, I share my EFI for the following hardware:<p>

 Asrock x370 Taichi
 Ryzen 7 2700